slamora/brackets-wiki/File-System.md

 There are a few basic rules for using the new file system.

 * Persist full pathnames, but convert into `File` and `Directory` objects for in-memory use.
 Creating `File` and `Directory` objects is cheap so there is no need to worry about performance.
+* Paths use "/" separators regardless of platform.
+Paths begin with "/" on Mac/Linux and "c:/" (or similar) on Windows.
+FileSystem normalizes paths to guarantee that paths to a directory always end in a trailing "/".
 * There is a forced 1:1 relationship between `File` and `Directory` objects and their representation on disk.
 If two pieces of code ask the `FileSystem` for the same file path, they will both be returned the same `File` object.
+* Listen for `"change"` events on `FileSystem` to be notified of file or directory changes.
 * When caching file (or directory) related data, you should use the file.id property as the key, and _not_ the file.fullPath.
 The path of a file is subject to change if any of its parent directories are renamed.
-* Listen for `"change"` events on `FileSystem` to be notified of file or directory changes.

 ##API##

 For a guide to converting from current Brackets file APIs to these new APIs, see [[File System API Migration]].